Honda Insight: Usage incentives

 Under the Energy Policy Act of 2005 in the United States, the Honda Insight was eligible for a US$1,450 tax credit.

 Cars registered in the UK after 2001 qualified for free road tax because of their low CO2 emissions (2000 registered cars would be taxed on the lower rate of the old system based on engine size).
 As a hybrid, the Insight did also qualify for an exemption from the London Congestion Charge.
 However, in December 2010 this changed such that hybrids no longer gained automatic exception, instead cars emitting less than 100g/km CO2 and meeting the January 2005 Euro 4 emissions standard.
 The Insight being homologated as a 2000 vehicle, and hence not Euro 4 compliant, meant it no longer meets the criteria.

 Motorsport

 A Honda Insight won five races and the Class A championship in the Formula 1000 Rally in the United Kingdom in 2006.
 In 2011, the Insight was asked to step down from the Formula 1000 Rally Championship after dominating the first three rallies, it went on to compete and win the hybrid electric vehicle class of the RAC Future Car Challenge from Brighton to London by consuming just 2.9 L/100 km.

 Replacement battery pack

 As of June 2008 in the U.S., according to Honda, there are fewer than 200 battery failures beyond warranty coverage out of more than 100,000 hybrids sold.

 As of 1 June 2008, the replacement battery costs US$1,968 and installation is around US$900.

-By 2010, multiple aftermarket large capacity replacement NiMH battery packs, including GreenTec Auto, YABO Power, BumbleBee Batteries and Hybrid ReVolt, among others.
+By 2010, multiple aftermarket large capacity replacement NiMH battery packs were offered, including GreenTec Auto, YABO Power, BumbleBee Batteries and Hybrid ReVolt, among others.